 Try to keep meals, activities, and bedtimes as close to normal as possible, so children feel more secure and in control.
 Whenever possible, children should stay with people with whom they feel both familiar and safe.
 Familiar routines, like bedtime stories, prayers, or songs, may help restore hope.

-• You can also start new family routines, like lighting a candle for your loved one, or saying special prayers, or sharing memories regular basis, or writing notes on special occasions.
+You can also start new family routines, like lighting a candle for your loved one, or saying special prayers, or sharing memories regular basis, or writing notes on special occasions, or a memory box of things that remind the family of the loved one they have lost.

 SPECIAL NEEDS